crate/cloud-tutorials/docs/promotions/free-trial-budget.rst

 =================

 This section explains our Free trial budget mechanism.
-This feature gives the user $200 of free credit to any new organization they create.
+This feature gives the user $200 in free credit that can be used for any cluster configuration.

 .. rubric:: Table of contents